Unity-Technologies/barracuda-release/Documentation~/Installing.md

 ## Unity Package Manager

+Installation via the package manager is only supported on Unity versions before 2020.3.
+For versions after 2020.3, use the GitHub method.

 In the Unity Editor, open the [Package Manager window](https://docs.unity3d.com/Manual/upm-ui.html), select Barracuda and install it:

 ![Install packages](images/InstallPackages.png)